Azure-Samples/ms-identity-macOS-swift-objc/README.md

 | [Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) | [API Reference](https://azuread.github.io/docs/objc/) | [Support](README.md#feedback-community-help-and-support)
 | --- | --- | --- |

 The MSAL for macOS library gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Microsoft Azure Active Directory](https://azure.microsoft.com/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com/) in a converged experience using industry standard OAuth2 and OpenID Connect.
-This sample demonstrates all the normal lifecycles your application should experience, including:
+This sample demonstrates all the normal lifecycle your application should experience, including:

 - How to get a token
 - How to refresh a token